Littlemimss/React-App/README.md

-#In order for the app to work, I needed to install the following:
+#In order for the app to work, I needed to install the following (I used PowerShell):

 npm install --save-dev web-vitals